-AP Source: Walker tells Hornets he’s joining Celtics
+AP source: Walker tells Hornets he’s joining Celtics

 Boston turned out to be that somewhere else.

 It’s a natural fit on multiple levels.
 The Celtics have been bracing to lose All-Star point guard Kyrie Irving, and now have a three-time All-Star in Walker to slide into the starting spot.
-And Walker played his college basketball at Connecticut, less than 90 miles from Boston and is still revered after leading the Huskies to the 2011 NCAA title.
+And Walker played his college basketball in Storrs, Connecticut, less than 90 miles from Boston and is still revered after leading the Huskies to the 2011 NCAA title.
 UConn beat Butler — coached by now-Celtics coach Brad Stevens — in that championship game.

 Walker’s departure will be a major blow for the Hornets, who — barring a late sign-and-trade, which does not seem likely — will lose their franchise player for nothing.
 Walker’s departure comes a few weeks after backup point guard Tony Parker, the longtime San Antonio standout who played with Charlotte last season, announced his retirement from the NBA.